gavinyork/zephyr3d/en/fog.md

 // Set to atmospheric scattering fog effect (usually required in conjunction with atmospheric scattering sky rendering mode) scene.env.sky.fogType = 'scatter';
-// When using the Atmospheric Scatter Fog effect, this property adjusts the concentration of the fog effect, the smaller the value, the smaller the fog concentration scene.worldUnit = 100;
+// When using the Atmospheric Scatter Fog effect, this property adjusts the fog density. scene.env.sky.aerialPerspectiveDensity = 100;

 ```